Looking to get a six-pack? For most guys that could be broken down to:

 The good news is that while you’re building muscle, you could also give your abs and obliques a bit more attention at the same time.
 And with smart programming for ab development, you could build a more functional and resilient core at the same time, giving your core an athletic and naturally effortless look.

-Even though you’ve got your work cut out ahead of you to build a ton of muscle, the good news is, in the end, it may be easier for skinny and skinny-fat guys to maintain their six-pack once they have it since they might not struggle as much with overeating.
+Even though you’ve got your work cut out ahead of you to build a ton of muscle, the good news is, in the end, it may be easier for skinny and skinny-fat guys to maintain their six-pack once they have it compared to other guys since they might not struggle as much with staying lean.

 Your #1 challenge: getting bigger without getting fatter